Tag Archive for: Residential Roof Repair Atlanta

 Snow Load – Excessive snow and ice accumulation on a roof can lead to a heavy load, potentially causing structural damage or even roof failure.
 It is crucial to monitor this accumulation and remove snow promptly.

-Winter roof damage can result from excessive snow accumulation
+Winter roof damage snow accumulation

 Brittle Shingles – Freezing temperatures can make shingles more brittle and susceptible to damage.
 Brittle shingles are prone to cracking, breaking, and losing granules, significantly reducing their effectiveness in protecting your home.